Mazda Navajo

 The Mazda Navajo is a mid-size SUV manufactured by Ford Motor Company for the Japanese automaker Mazda, and is a rebadged version of the first generation Ford Explorer.
 It was Mazda's first SUV, and was offered with a choice of rear-wheel drive or four-wheel drive.

-The Navajo won the 1991 Motor Trend Truck of the Year award, but the car's Explorer origins meant that it was also part of the Firestone and Ford tire controversy.
+The Navajo won the 1991 Motor Trend Truck of the Year award, but because of its Explorer origins, its reputation deteriorated amid the Firestone and Ford tire controversy.

 Differences

 The Navajo featured a few minor changes from the Explorer it was based on.
-It got a revised front fascia, new taillamps and wheels, and the bumpers were painted dark gray (resulting in the deletion of all chrome trim).
+It was given a revised front fascia, new taillamps and wheels, and the bumpers were painted dark gray (resulting in the deletion of all chrome trim).
 The interior was largely shared between the two model lines, with the Navajo receiving its own lettering for the instrument panel (in line with other Mazda vehicles), and Mazda lettering was added to the Ford steering wheel hub.